Holly was finally ready to open the door. She laid a hand on the knob and turned it clockwise.

 The door stopped flashing.
-For the ten millennia she’d stood before it, its fickle surface had appeared as steel, water, sky…now it settled into a steely set of vertical bars, like the entrance to a jail cell.
-Holly pushed it forward and stepped through.
+For the ten millennia she’d stood before it, its fickle surface had appeared as steel, water, sky…now it settled into an iron set of bars, like the entrance to a jail cell.
+Holly pushed forward and stepped through.

-The area inside was open and spacious.
+The area within was open and spacious.
 Large clay tiles coated the floor.
-Paintings and plants were arranged throughout, and a warm glow suffused the air, courtesy of recessed lighting in the smooth white ceiling.
+Paintings and plants were arranged throughout.
+A warm glow suffused the air, courtesy of recessed lighting in the smooth white ceiling.
 A soothing trickle caressed her ears; it came from a miniature waterfall built into the wall.

-Everything was coming back; she was Holly fucking Dent.
-A teen-queen cheerleader, destined to change the world through her will alone.
-She would gain entrance to an Ivy League school, become a CEO, transition into politics, and win the presidency.
-Not for power, but as a trophy.
-To show everyone who’d fucked with her she could do what she wanted, be who she wanted, and fuck anyone who didn’t agree because she was Holly Fucking De—
+Her memories solidified, tentative at first, then with a growing sense of sureness and certainty.
+She was Holly fucking Dent.
+A teen-queen cheerleader, destined to rule through will alone.
+She would gain entrance to an Ivy League school, become a CEO in record time, transition quickly into national politics, and win the presidency.
+Not for power, but purely as a trophy.
+To show her enemies she could do what she wanted, be who she wanted, and fuck anyone who didn’t agree because she was Holly Fucking De—

-She cleared the corner, and the center of the room came into focus.
-There were two wooden chairs facing across from each other, with a round-topped coffee table situated between them.
-On the rightmost chair was a white-haired man, dressed in elegant, fantasy-style clothing: a tasteful mix of flowing grays and muted whites, like something made for one of those dorky-ass Elves from the Lord of the Rings movies.
+The center of the room came into focus.
+There were two wooden chairs facing across from each other, a round coffee table situated between them.
+The rightmost chair contained a white-haired man, dressed in elegant, fantasy-style clothing.
+A tasteful mix of flowing grays and muted whites, like something made for a dorky-ass Elf from Lord of the Rings.
 His right leg was folded over his left—a “smart man’s” sitting posture.
-Under other circumstances, Holly would have thought it effeminate and weak, but somehow, he still seemed masculine.
+Under other circumstances, Holly would have thought this effeminate and weak, but somehow, he still seemed masculine.

 “Please,” he repeated.
 “Sit.”
-He extended a hand, palm up, toward the chair across from him.
+He extended a hand toward the other chair.

-She made her way forward and sat slowly, carefully looking from side to side.
-Her guarded manner elicited a chuckle from the white-haired stranger.
+She sat slowly, looking cautiously from side to side.
+Her guarded manner elicited a chuckle.

 “This isn’t a trap.”